Skip to main content

 Craft paper

-Laminate sheet (I chose to laminate everything) you don't have to
+Laminate sheet (I chose to laminate everything).
+You don't have to

 -Magnetic tape